hburbano/rmapp/README.md

 # Rick and Morty Character Explorer

 This project is a Next.js application that allows users to explore characters from the Rick and Morty universe.
-It utilizes the Rick and Morty GraphQL API to fetch and display character information.
+It utilizes the Rick and Morty API to fetch and display character information.

 ## Features